 The general philosophy of training entails a process of gradual introduction of the student into the responsibilities of the clinician.
 As greater knowledge and skill are developed, a greater level of responsibility and autonomy is given.
 While those outside of the psychology program have substantial input into the students' training through clinical supervision, the oversight and final responsibility of that training must remain with the psychology department faculty.

 All students complete a minimum of 10 testing batteries and 15 cases of a minimum of 6 sessions each (including individual, couple or family and group) with a distribution of these cases across the lifespan.

 Students have access to a competitive range of training contexts in the Chicago area serving a diverse group of patients under the supervision of licensed clinical psychologists.
-These contexts include community mental health centers, medical centers and hospitals, Veterans Affairs medical centers, private psychiatric hospitals, university counseling centers, residential centers and private practice.
+These contexts include community mental health centers, medical centers and hospitals, Veterans Affairs medical centers, private psychiatric hospitals, university counseling centers, residential centers and outpatient group practice.